DISCOVER 1ST AVOCADO OIL PRODUCER IN MYANMAR

 Regardless of whether you have been farming for years, are just starting out, or simply are interested in agriculture, Shan Orchard offers a unique experience.
 Shan Orchard is a testament to the local people, culture, and land all working in unison to uphold the time-honored tradition of orchards.
 We married together Burmese traditions with Californian ingenuity to build a special place.
-Beyond our craft of growing Hass avocados, we apply our core values of discipline, entrepreneurship, mission-focused, respect/trust, and family into our personal relationships and local communities.
+Beyond our craft of producing cold-pressed avocado oil and growing Hass avocados, we apply our core values of discipline, entrepreneurship, mission-focused, respect/trust, and family into our personal relationships and local communities.
 We believe a good business, like good avocado, is not primarily of any one element but is a perfectly unique balance of all elements.

 ABOUT SHAN ORCHARD

 Established in December 2017, Shan Orchard Myanmar Ltd is a DICA registered company with MIC permit in Myanmar.
 As the first avocado producer in Myanmar to receive Global Good Agricultural Practices (GLOBALG.A.P.) certification, we are focused on operating Hass avocado orchard and producing avocado oil in collaboration with USAID to take advantage of global demand, low production costs and excellent climate of Southern Shan State, Myanmar.

 Thel Suu was born and raised in Myanmar.
 She earned a B.Sc. in Physics from Mandalay University of Distance Education.
 She has been living and working in Southern Shan State over the last 4 years.
 She is one of the original founders of Shan Orchard Myanmar Ltd. She serves as both Director and General Manager, managing daily operations of the company.